humpback/humpback/docs/run-zookeeper.md

 $ vim conf/zoo.cfg
 ```

-- The configuration file is modified as follows
+- The configuration file is modified as below

 ```
 tickTime=2000